Prevalence

 Increased risk of hypercortisolism

-A meta-analysis identified clinical characteristics of persons with T2D that increased the likelihood of being diagnosed with hypercortisolism6:
+A meta-analysis identified clinical characteristics of patients with T2D that increased the likelihood of being diagnosed with hypercortisolism6:

 increased risk with